bazel-contrib/rules_nodejs/README.md

 **This is an alpha-quality release.
 Breaking changes are likely.**

-The nodejs rules integrate NodeJS development and runtime with bazel.
+The nodejs rules integrate NodeJS development toolchain and runtime with Bazel.

+This toolchain can be used to build applications that target a browser runtime, so this repo can be thought of as "JavaScript rules for Bazel" as well.

 ## Installation